-Polymorphic light eruption is a common reaction to sunlight (ultraviolet light) that occurs in light-sensitive individuals.
+Polymorphic light eruption is a common skin reaction in persons who are sensitive to sunlight (ultraviolet light).

 The cause is unknown.
-Some experts think it is a type of delayed allergic reaction.
+Doctors think it is a type of delayed allergic reaction.

-Small red pimples and blisters appear on the skin within 1 - 4 days after exposure to sunlight.
+Small red pimples and blisters appear on the skin within 1 to 4 days after exposure to sunlight.
 The lesions may also appear as scaly skin.

-Medium to strong steroid creams or ointments may be prescribed by your doctor.
-They are used 2 or 3 times a day helps clear the rash.
+Steroid creams or ointments may be prescribed by your health care provider.
+They are used 2 or 3 times a day.
 Steroid pills may be used for more severe cases.

-Some people benefit from phototherapy.
+Phototherapy may also be prescribed.
 Phototherapy is a medical treatment in which your skin is carefully exposed to ultraviolet light.
-This may help your skin become sensitized to the sun.
+This may help your skin become used to (sensitized to) the sun.

 Polymorphous light eruption